zeh/key-action-binder-as3/README.md

 ## License

 KeyActionBinder uses the [MIT License](http://choosealicense.com/licenses/mit/).
-You can use this code in any project, whether of commercial nature.
+You can use this code in any project, whether of commercial nature or not.
 If you redistribute the code, the license (LICENSE.txt) must be present with it .

 ## To-do